songqy/generator-songqy/README.md

 # generator-songqy

-a yo generator for test
+a yeoman generator for test